jdevop33/MadVenturesProfile/README.md

 ## Project Overview

-This project is a static website built with:
+This project is a Next.js application that was migrated from a Vite/React SPA.
+It uses:

-- Vite for frontend build
+- Next.js for server-rendered React
 - React for UI components
-- Express for API routes
 - Tailwind CSS for styling
+- Express API (via Next.js API routes)

 ## Development